 Manaslu Trek Weather and Temperature in September

-Manaslu trek in September is a refreshingly cool temperature.
+The Manaslu Circuit Trek in September is refreshingly cool.
 Higher areas of the Manaslu region can be colder, but it is an adorable temperature.
-The first two or 3 days will be warm in sub-tropical areas.
-It will chill up to Namrung, then will start colder from Namrung until the pass.
-The temperature might decrease 7-8 degrees celsius in the higher region of the Manaslu region in September.
+The first two or three days will be warm in subtropical regions.
+The temperature will chill up to Namrung, then start colder from Namrung until the pass.
+The temperature might decrease by 7-8 degrees Celsius in the higher regions of the Manaslu Region in September.

 September is the first month of the autumn season.
-Autumn is one of the busiest trekking seasons for the Manaslu circuit trek.
-But, it can be some rainy days until mid-September.
-The weather changes to crystal clear in late September.
-You see so many snow-capped high mountains during the Manaslu circuit trek in September because of cristal weather conditions.
+Autumn is one of the busiest trekking seasons for the Manaslu Circuit Trek.
+But it can be rainy days until mid-September.
+The weather changes to crystal transparent in late September.
+Because of the crystal weather conditions, you will see many snow-capped high mountains during the Manaslu Circuit Trek in September.

 - Trekking experience inside the restricted region